 Welcome to the WASP website

-eight academic institutions which include Cambridge University, the Instituto de Astrofisica de Canarias, the Isaac Newton Group
+eight academic institutions: Cambridge University, the Instituto de Astrofisica de Canarias, the Isaac Newton Group

-of telescopes, Keele University, Leicester University, the Open University, Queen's University Belfast and St. Andrew's University.
+of telescopes, Keele University, Leicester University, the Open University, Queen's University Belfast and

-of its parent star temporarily blocking some of the light from it (see the How it works
+passes in front of its parent star temporarily blocking some of the light from it (see the How it works

 section).
 The eight wide-angle cameras allow us to monitor millions of stars simultaneously enabling us to detect the rare

 transit events.
 Details of the planets discovered by the WASP project can be found here.

 Please take the time to explore our site and check back regularly for updates.
 If you have any questions please

 feel free to contact us at the address below.